Summer Shoes and Sandals for Orthotic Wearers in the UK

 My feet get very sweaty in closed shoes during summer.
 What can I do?

-Wear moisture-wicking socks designed for warm weather.
-Choose mesh or perforated uppers to improve airflow.
+Wear moisture-wicking socks designed for warm weather and choose mesh or perforated uppers to improve airflow.
 Air out your orthotics overnight by removing them from the shoe and letting both dry separately.

-I cannot find any sandal that works with my orthotics.
+I can't find any sandal that works with my orthotics.
 Is there an alternative?

-A lightweight mesh trainer is usually the most practical alternative.
-It provides full orthotic compatibility with significantly more breathability than a traditional closed shoe.
+A lightweight mesh trainer is usually your best bet.
+It provides full orthotic compatibility with far more breathability than a traditional closed shoe.

 Buying for a child?
 Children's summer footwear has different requirements.
 Read our guide on summer shoes for children who wear orthotics.